arthurysong/what-package/README.md

 Using this, I was able to reduce my 80 fetch calls into 4.
 That sped up my application.
 Thank god the API returned downloads in a day-by-day format.

 ## Thoughts
 Overall, I enjoyed working on this project a lot.
 It wasn't an enormous project (coding-wise) like my previous ones, but I feel like where the project lacked in the amount of coding, it made up for in DevOps.
 (By keeping the coding light, I was able to deliver the project within a specific time frame.
-Usually, I'll end up spending all my budgeted time frame for a project on the code, then try to deploy, make the code production ready, add favicons, set up a production environment all in a couple of days.
+Usually, I'll end up spending all my budgeted time frame for a project on the code, then try to do all the deployment and production set up in a day or two.
 But with this project, I spent a good 30-40% of the time figuring out how to do the latter, and I feel good about that.)

-It was also great to work on a 'lighter' project while being able to learn the different frameworks like TailwindCSS, Typescript, and Next.js.
-With a project more complicated, I would have had a difficult time because of the added difficulty of learning new frameworks while trying to code something complex.
+It was also great to work on a 'lighter' project while being able to learn the different tech like TailwindCSS, Typescript, and Next.js.
+With a project more complicated, I would have had a difficult time because of the added difficulty of learning new tools while trying to code something complex.

 I'm definitely going to continue working with these packages; I especially loved working with Tailwindcss.
 TAILWIND IS SO Great.
 Ditch classNames, and just add styles directly to your components...
-I've been working with so many different CSS frameworks trying to find the one I like styled-components, material ui, and scss.
+I've been working with so many different CSS frameworks trying to find the one I like: styled-components, material-ui, and scss.
 No more...
-I found my CSS soulmate.
+I've found my CSS soulmate.

 ## Future ideas
 I want to add MDX to this project and turn this website into my blog in the future.
 It just depends on whether I continue to write or not.
-Quite inefficiently, for this project, I had to manually format the JSX so that I could write the content similar to an article because I was too lazy to setup MDX for just one post, but in the future, if I continue to write posts, MDX is going to be very useful.
+Quite inefficiently, for this project, I had to manually format the JSX so that I could write the content similar to an article because I was too lazy to setup MDX for just one post.
+In the future, if I continue to write posts, MDX is going to be very useful.

 Elixir: Regarding Elixir, for my next project; I want to leverage Elixir's concurrency and speed by creating a real-time application, specifically a voice-chatting application similar to Discord.
-I've also been wondering a lot about how to scale stateful applications and doing some research on just this, but the best way to learn would be to just create one and create a horizontally scaled stateful application.
+I've also been wondering a lot about how to scale stateful applications and doing some research on just this, but the best way to learn would be to just create a horizontally scaled stateful application.
 So, that's my next plan for working with Elixir.

 Thanks for reading!
 ## Getting Started